The best valentine you can give yourself… GARLIC!

 In other words, the garlic extract supplements reduced high cholesterol levels, and also blood pressure in patients with hypertension.

 On a side note, did you know according to experts, the people of ancient India thought garlic to be an aphrodisiac?
 The upper Indian classes avoided garlic because they despised its strong odor, but monks, widows, kids and those who had taken a vow or were fasting, could not eat garlic because of its stimulant qualities.
 Hmmm…

 So, add some garlic to your diet.
-Don’t want to eat a bunch that may scare away your valentine, open a capsule of Allimax and add that to your food.
-Not only will you be helping to keep your heart healthy, you may just find yourself with an added spring in your step…wink, wink.
+Don’t want to eat a bunch that may scare away your valentine, open a capsule of Allimax and adds that to your food.
+Not only will you be helping to keep your heart healthy, but you may also just find yourself with an added spring in your step…wink, wink.